rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/_index.md

 - For more information on how to setup ingress in Rancher, see [Ingress]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/ingress).
 - For complete information about ingress and ingress controllers, see the [Kubernetes Ingress Documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/)
+- When using ingresses in a project, you can program the ingress hostname to an external DNS by setting up a Global DNS entry, see [Global DNS]({{< baseurl >}}/rancher/v2.x/en/catalog/globaldns/).